Power Corporation of Canada

-Power Corporation of Canada is a management and holding company that focuses on financial services in North America, Europe and Asia.
-Its core holdings are insurance, retirement, wealth management and investment management, including a portfolio of alternative investment platforms.
+Power Corporation of Canada (PCC) is a Canadian company founded in 1925.
+Initially focused on the electric utility and similar industries, it has since become a holding company with an emphasis on financial services across North America, Europe and Asia.
+PCC holdings include businesses in insurance, retirement services, wealth management, investment management and alternative investments.

 History

-Power Corporation of Canada was formed in 1925 by two stockbrokers – Arthur J. Nesbitt and his partner, Peter A.T.
-Thomson.
-Nesbitt served as the company's first president.
-Power Corporation was created as a holding company to manage their substantial investments in public utility companies involved in the electrical power industry in Quebec's Eastern Townships, plus in the other Canadian provinces of Ontario, Manitoba, New Brunswick and British Columbia.
-In the latter part of the 1930s, the company acquired a controlling interest in Bathurst Pulp and Paper Company Ltd., and in 1938, Canadian Oil Companies Ltd., selling the latter to Shell Oil Company in 1962.
+Power Corporation of Canada was formed in 1925 by stockbrokers Arthur J. Nesbitt and Peter A.T.
+Thomson with Nesbitt serving as its first president.
+Power Corporation was created as a holding company to oversee investments in public utility businesses, particularly those operating in the electrical power industry in Quebec's Eastern Townships, and other Canadian provinces, including Ontario, Manitoba, New Brunswick and British Columbia.
+During the late 1930s, the company expanded its controlling interest in Bathurst Pulp and Paper Company Ltd., and in 1938, Canadian Oil Companies Ltd., selling the latter to Shell Oil Company in 1962.

-In 1952, Arthur J. Nesbitt was succeeded as president by his son, Arthur Deane Nesbitt (1910–1978).
-The Nesbitt family sold most of its interest in Power Corporation to the Paul Desmarais group in 1968 and by 1970, no longer had any involvement.
+In 1952, Arthur J. Nesbitt was succeeded as president by his son, Arthur Deane Nesbitt (1910-1978).
+In 1966, Clarence E. Atchison became the second President of Investors Group.
+In 1968, control of Power Corporation shifted when the Nesbitt family sold most of its interest to a group led by Paul Desmarais, and by 1970 the family was no longer involved in the company’s operations.

-In 1975, Power Corporation attempted a takeover of the Argus Corporation holding company which had substantial interests in brewing, food retailing, farm implements manufacturing, paper products and other businesses.
-The Argus owners rejected the takeover attempt and decided to retain their voting shares, while 50% of the non-voting shares were purchased by Power Corp.
+In 1975, PCC attempted a takeover of the Argus Corporation holding company with interests in sectors including brewing, retail, farm implements manufacturing, paper products and other businesses.
+The proposed takeover was not completed, as Argus’s controlling shareholders retained their voting shares; however, Power Corporation acquired approximately 50% of the non-voting shares.
 In 1976, ten percent of the voting shares were sold by E. P. Taylor to Desmarais.
 Argus was eventually sold in 1978 to a Conrad Black-controlled firm.

 In 1989, corporation began supporting the Imagine Canada program.

-While Power Corporation was originally established as an electric utility holding company, the company became a conglomerate with interests in the finance industry, as well as interests in other business sectors such as sustainable and renewable energy.
+While PCC was originally established as an electric utility holding company, the company became a conglomerate with interests in the finance industry, as well as interests in other business sectors such as sustainable and renewable energy.
 1984 saw the creation of a management and holding company, Power Financial Corporation.
 Expansion for the group began in the 1970s, in Europe and followed in the 1990s, in Asia.
 The group's involvement in the finance sector continued in 2000, with the acquisition of Canada Life, Mackenzie Financial and Putnam Investments.
-Following the 2020 reorganization, Power Corporation owns 100% of Power Financial’s common shares.
+Following the 2020 reorganization, Power Corporation owns 100% of Power Financial's common shares.